Exhibition Statement 2022:

 what you see is what you understand.

-If you don’t understand you don’t see.
+If you don’t know, you don’t see.

 Aldous Huxley understood this and he explains it well.

-Some people saw it.
+Some people saw more than others imagine.

 September 2011